tprebenda/Soofa--Firebase-Map-Tool/README.md

 - You may also select any combination of heatmap layers to be displayed on the map, to help find the ideal placement with a given API's data in mind.
 - The 'Remove Marker' button allows you to remove most recently placed marker, and re-orient towards previous marker (if any exist).

-(It is recommended that this tool be used in a Google Chrome browser, but it is fully functional in all browsers.)
+(*Note:* It is recommended that this tool be used in a Google Chrome browser, but it is fully functional in all browsers.)

 **URL:** https://tprebenda.github.io/Soofa--Firebase-Map-Tool/